BHFock/git-cl/docs/tutorial.md

 ```

 - Commits tracked files and deletes the changelist.
+- Only files already tracked by Git will be commited.
+Untracked files are ignored unless you add them with `git add` first.
 - Use `-F <file>` to supply commit message from a file (like regular Git).

 #### Example: